ericwbailey/ericwbailey.website/source/writing/ham-biscuit-on.md

 Okay, okay, okay, okay.
 This is ridiculous.
 But it’s also the point.

 The problem is we don’t know the initial state of the ham biscuit sign and who it is intended for.
 We can make assumptions, but it is guesswork to address unnecessary ambiguity.
-The only real way to actually know is to enter the McDonalds and verify if our guesses are true.
+The only real way to actually know is to enter the McDonald’s and verify if our guesses are true.

 ## The state of things

-How many virtual meetings have you been on during quarantine where you had a panicky moment trying to [figure out if you were muted or not](https://www.viget.com/articles/unsolved-zoom-mysteries/)?
+How many virtual meetings have had during quarantine where you had a panicky moment trying to [figure out if you were muted or not](https://www.viget.com/articles/unsolved-zoom-mysteries/)?
 How many pieces of UI have you encountered where you weren’t sure if taking action would start or stop something?
 How many times has pushing that button irrevocably altered or destroyed something?

 It’s a tough problem, and part of it is that there’s very little external consistency.
 Video Chat App A might indicate state one way, [while Video Chat App B uses a completely different approach](https://daverupert.com/2019/04/anthology-of-mute-buttons-in-chat-apps/).